nextmillenniummedia/next-sdk-android-example/docs/manual/Interstitial.md

 | `context` | activity context |
 | `unitId` | unit id in our system |

-Simple interstitial load will be look like:
+Simple interstitial ad load will be look like:

 <details>
 <summary>Java</summary>